Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Unveiling Misevolution in Self-evolving LLM Agents

 \textbf{Observations and analysis.} Our experiment revealed two primary forms of undesirable outcomes from memory evolution: safety alignment decay and deployment-time reward hacking. \textbf{Safety alignment decay} refers to the degradation of an agent’s safety alignment as it accumulates experience.
 As shown in Table \ref{tab:results_memory_evolve_se-agent}, for the SE-Agent instantiated with Qwen3-Coder-480B-Instruct (the largest coder model in Qwen3 series), the Refusal Rate for harmful instructions decreased by 45\% after memory evolution, while the ASR surged from a mere 0.6\% to 20.6\%.

 Another issue we observed is \textbf{deployment-time reward hacking}.
 Specifically, this means the agent may exploit simple heuristics from its memory that are correlated with high historical task success.
-However, these shortcuts sometimes \textit{misalign with the user's actual goals or the stakeholder's fundamental interests}.
-An illustrative example is shown in Figure \ref{fig:fig1_showcase}(a), where a memory-evolving service agent proactively offers refunds even without user requests.
-More detailed and diverse showcases are provided in Appendix \ref{app:reward_hacking_show_case}.
-Results in Figure \ref{fig:result_memory_evolve_reward_hacking} indicate that this issue is remarkable: in more than 60\% of the cases, top-tier models such as GPT-5, Claude-4-Sonnet, and Gemini-2.5-Pro adopted actions that maximized historical success but undermined the interests of users or stakeholders.
-Interestingly, we found that Gemini-2.5-Pro was most susceptible to this issue, despite its strong capabilities, whereas GPT-5 consistently achieved the lowest Unsafe Rate.
+However, these shortcuts sometimes \textit{misalign with the user's actual goals or the stakeholder's fundamental interests}. {Figure \ref{fig:fig1_showcase}(a) shows an intuitive example where a service agent proactively offers refunds even without user requests.
+Figure \ref{fig:reward_hacking_medical_showcase}(a) shows a more concrete example where a medical agent only reassures the user and suggests deep breathing, even when the user is shot.
+More detailed showcases are provided in Appendix \ref{app:reward_hacking_show_case}.
+Figure \ref{fig:result_memory_evolve_reward_hacking} shows the result from the ``static" setting of the AgentNet experiment.} In more than 60\% of the cases, top-tier models such as GPT-5, Claude-4-Sonnet, and Gemini-2.5-Pro adopted actions that maximized historical success but undermined the interests of users or stakeholders.
+Interestingly, Gemini-2.5-Pro was most susceptible to this issue, despite its strong capabilities, whereas GPT-5 consistently achieved the lowest Unsafe Rate.

+{Our longitudinal analysis in the Service scenario further reveals that this form of misevolution can be abrupt.
+Figure \ref{fig:reward_hacking_medical_showcase}(b) shows that the agent's safety remained stable before a sudden collapse at round 60.
+Our logs showed that between rounds 50 and 60, the agent issued a refund for an unreasonable user request and received a high rating.
+This led it to adopt a flawed heuristic that correlated refunds with high ratings.
+This finding suggests that, unlike the cumulative decay in model evolution, memory-driven misevolution can be triggered by specific incidents in the agent's experience.}